chaunguyen3rd/monitoring-tools/README.md

 docker-compose restart alertmanager
 ```

-## Backup Solution
+## Backup Solution for Docker Volumes

-The monitoring stack includes a comprehensive backup solution that performs:
+The monitoring stack now includes a comprehensive backup solution for Docker volumes that performs:

 - Full backups every Sunday at 22:00 UTC
 - Incremental backups Monday-Saturday at 22:00 UTC
 - Uploads to Amazon S3 with intelligent storage tiering
 - Automated retention management

+### How Docker Volume Backup Works

+This solution directly backs up the native Docker volumes rather than bind-mounted directories:

+1. The system identifies the Docker volumes created by the stack
+2. Creates consistent backups using temporary containers
+3. Efficiently tracks and backs up only changed files for incremental backups
+4. Preserves all metadata and permissions
+5. Provides a simple recovery interface

 ### Storage Tiering Strategy